Moreholidays February Umbrella Day

 First, make sure your umbrella is handy.
 And, make sure it is in good repair.

-Second, use it, or walk around with it, rain or shine.
+Second, use it.
+Walk around with it, rain or shine.

 If you don’t have an umbrella, isn’t it time to get one?